pdxiv/LuaScott/Adventure Editor Manual.md

 The other difference is the file structure of a game saved in progress.
-These saved games are not compatible with each other (a game saved by "ADV" can not be read in by "ADVENTUR").
+These saved games are not compatible with each other (a game saved by "ADV" cannot be read in by "ADVENTUR").

 The file names written out are also different.
 The main